CORUNNA DOWNS AIRFIELD, WA

 American and Australian Air Force units operated out of Corunna Downs airfield during WW2.
 They included 25 Squadron (City of Perth) RAAF and the 380th Bomb Group of the American 5th Air Force.
 They carried out numerous bombing raids on Japanese bases and shipping.

-Visitors who may wish to look at the old Corunna Downs airfield should contact Corunna Downs Homestead.
+Visitors who wish to look at the old Corunna Downs airfield no longer need to contact Corunna Downs Homestead.
+The site has been excised from the leasehold Pastoral Lease and is freely available to all who wish to visit.

 Click on map to enlarge